MHShetty/notifier_plugin/README.md

  a.
 By reference(s)

  You could just simply use the `removeListener()` method while passing the listener itself to remove it from an undisposed Notifier.
+(Removing multiple listeners by reference is supported)

  ```Dart
  Notifier n = Notifier();
  Function r = ()=>print("Notified");